 Here in this article, we’ll go through a list of 22 French insults that you could use when you think the situation truly calls for it.

-If you don’t want to insult anybody, that’s fine---awesome even---but you still need to learn these insults so you’d know when to cry foul when someone is insulting you in French.
+If you don’t want to insult anybody, that’s fine – awesome even – but you still need to learn these insults so you’ll know when to cry foul when someone is insulting you or being rude in French.

 Ready to check out some French insults?
 Let’s go!

 If you don’t understand the real meaning of this phrase, you might think that it’s not that rude when someone says this to you.
 Tête de noeud literally means “knothead” after all.
 But its real meaning?
-It’s even ruder than its English equivalent dickhead!
+This French insult is even ruder than its English equivalent "dickhead"!

-The full phrase is “Tu parles français comme une vache espagnole” which means you speak French like a Spanish cow.
-It’s used for someone who doesn’t speak French well; such as one with a trying-too-hard to-be-authentic French accent perhaps.
+The full expression is “Tu parles français comme une vache espagnole,” which means you speak French like a Spanish cow.
+It’s used for someone who doesn’t speak French well; such as someone with a trying-too-hard to-be-authentic French accent perhaps.

 Hurts quite a lot, doesn't it?

-This French insult is somewhat outdated that it has lost its bite.
-It is now some sort of a polite insult.
+This French insult is somewhat outdated so that it has lost its bite.
+It is now a sort of polite insult.
 But still an insult nevertheless.

 What’s wrong with this word?
 It’s only the French word for a badger or a shaving brush, right?